Please change your location to view this page.

 This page contains content that does not match your current location

 A joint venture is usually established between two or more organisations for a specific project.
 A joint venture is generally created when the organisations sign a joint venture agreement, which is a legally binding agreement that is enforceable like any other contract.

-Before reading on, make sure that you have read our overview Guide to Working With Other Organisations, which can be downloaded from the Working with Others topic page.
+Before reading further, read our Guide to Working With Other Organisations, which you can download from our Working with Others topic webpage.

 A joint venture is different from: